 View Moral Matters: A Philosophy of Homecoming and all my works by hitting the ‘Books’ tab above

-* The new paperback edition of my book Roger Scruton: The Philosopher on Dover Beach: An Intellectual Biography is being released by Bloomsbury on March 28, 2024, to mark the fifteenth anniversary of its original publication.
+* The new paperback edition of my book Roger Scruton: The Philosopher on Dover Beach: An Intellectual Biography was released by Bloomsbury on March 28, 2024, to mark the fifteenth anniversary of its original publication.
 It includes a new Preface, Introduction and Afterword.
 See https://www.bloomsbury.com/uk/roger-scruton-the-philosopher-on-dover-beach-9781399414197/

 * I shall give a lecture on ‘Beauty and the Human Person’ at a conference entitled Who are You?
 The Mystery of the Human Person Revealed, in St. Mary’s, Pope’s Quay in Cork, on Saturday, January 27, 2024.
 Here are the details: